Grandma’s Holiday Salad is light, fluffy, and perfectly sweet. A staple side dish at holiday get-togethers!

 Plus, despite its name, the recipe isn’t even one of my dear Grandmothers’!

-To be honest with you, I don’t know who’s Grandma came up with the Heavenly holiday salad that envelops a sweet fruit trio in fluffy homemade pudding and dreamy whipped cream, but my family can’t live without it on Thanksgiving Day.
+To be honest with you, I don’t know who’s Grandma came up with the Heavenly holiday salad that envelops a sweet fruit trio in fluffy homemade pudding and dreamy whipped cream, but my family can’t live without it on Thanksgiving Day, or any holiday for that matter!

 It is completely lick your plate worthy and, more importantly, definitely not served in a Jello-O mold!